 While the client authorization scheme used is cryptographically secure, it does not replace physical and network security for your machine.
 If you are working in a large enterprise with many employees who should not have access to the machine, it is advisable to use a dedicated network or subnet, and install the machine in a secure location.

-If you wish to disable authorization, navigate to the settings -> network tab, and toggle the switch for Device Authorization.
+If you wish to disable authorization, go to the Settings -> Network tab, and toggle the switch for Device Authorization.
+This will allow any workstation on the same local area network to access the machine user interface.